Questions you’re asking: How do Roth and traditional IRAs differ?

 Tax-free income in retirement?
 If you’re considering a Roth IRA, here’s what to know about a Roth vs. a traditional IRA — including the potential tax benefits.

-If you’re confused about the differences between a traditional IRA and a Roth IRA, you’re not alone.
-Whether you’re thinking of opening a retirement account to add to your retirement savings, rolling over 401(k), or other company sponsored retirement savings into an IRA, Paul Pluger, IRA lead product manager at Wells Fargo Wealth & Investment, has answers that may help you avoid making a costly mistake.
+If you’re confused about the differences between a traditional individual retirement account (IRA) and a Roth IRA, you’re not alone.
+Whether you’re thinking of opening a retirement account to add to your retirement savings, or rolling over an employer-sponsored qualified retirement plan (QRP) such as a 401(k), 403(b), or governmental 457(b) into an IRA, here are some considerations that may help you avoid making a costly mistake.

-What are the top pros and cons of Roth IRAs?
-Here, Pluger shares helpful insights.
+So, what are the top pros and cons of Roth IRAs?

 Pro: Tax-free income